By James Eliot, Markets & Finance Editor

 -

 The impact of debt can also be seen in student loan figures, with graduates carrying an average of $37,000 in student loans, often compromising their ability to afford necessary budgeting or emergency savings.
-This has led to a culture of spending that prioritizes short-term gratification over long-term stability.
+This has led to a culture of spending that prioritizes short-term gratification over long-term stability, reflecting trends that might shift in the context of Why Samsung and SK Hynix Are Undervalued Compared to U.S. Tech Giants.

 -

 Utilizing apps designed for budgeting, like Mint, around 65% of young adults report feeling overwhelmed by their financial situation, according to a report by the National Endowment for Financial Education.
-These tools are helpful but can only go so far in addressing the underlying issues of financial illiteracy exacerbated by a culture of instant gratification.
+These tools are helpful but can only go so far in addressing the underlying issues of financial illiteracy exacerbated by a culture of instant gratification, similar to insights found in 5 Interaction Models That Are Reshaping Financial Services in 2023.

 Top Tools and Solutions